uvais724/blinks/README.md

 bun run preview
 ```

+## Deployment

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+Check out the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+## License

+This project is licensed under the MIT License.